davidski/evaluator/cran-comments.md

 * Win-builder R-Release (not R-Devel) issues a false positive NOTE on a potential mis-spelling.
+* Win-builder R-Devel intermittently fails due to an Rcpp error with dplyr.
+  The error does not consistently generate and there is no Rcpp code in this pacakge.
 * There were no ERRORs or WARNINGs.

 ## Downstream dependencies